diegommcc/digitalDLSorteR/README.md

 ## Installation

-**digitalDLSorteR** can be installed from GitHub, although it will be available at CRAN coming soon.
+**digitalDLSorteR** can be installed from GitHub, but will soon be available on CRAN.

 ```r
 if (!requireNamespace("devtools", quietly = TRUE))